cysouw/diathesis/text/c03_prepositions.md

 ### [ NA– | NAL ] Transitive location-as-result {#sec:prepositions-transitive-location-as-result}

-Similar to intransitive resultatives (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs [@Next a] alternate with a location as result [@Next b,c].
-There is a slightly different construction with a dative after the preposition *an* [@Next d].
-In this example the prepositional phrase simply expresses the location in which the action is taking place [@Next e], so there is no valency alternation.
+Similar to intransitive resultatives (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs [@next a] alternate with a location as result [@next b,c].
+There is a slightly different construction with a dative after the preposition *an* [@next d].
+In this example the prepositional phrase simply expresses the location in which the action is taking place [@next e], so there is no valency alternation.

 :::ex
 a.
 Ich befehle eine Armee.